maximefabas/reverbradio-backup/README.md

 > npm start
 ```

-If you want to interrupt the download and start again some time later, you can just specify the playlist number you want to start on by passing it as a parameter:
+If you want to interrupt the process and start again some time later, you can just specify the playlist number you want to start on by passing it as a parameter:
 ```
 npm start 250
 ```
-This will start downloading files for the playlist at position 250.
+This will start downloading files for the playlist at position 250 (starting from the latest playlist).

 ## License
 MIT License